f-edwards/intro_stats/index.md

 ### Homeworks

 I will assign homework each week.
-Assignments are due the day before class.
-The deadline for homework submission is each Wednesday before class at 10:00AM.
+Assignments are Fridays by 7pm.
 Email your homework assignments (output and source code) to me and the course TA.

 Problem sets provide you an opportunity to directly apply what we've learned to real-world data analysis and statistical problems.
 Don't wait until the last minute to get started.
 These homeworks should take you on average between 2 and 6 hours of work to complete.
 Space that work out and give yourself time to ask for help from your peers and your instructor.

 Group work is strongly encouraged for homework.
 I recommend scheduling a time to meet with your classmates to work on the problem sets.
 Each week, I will open a channel on the course Slack page for you to ask coding and technical questions.
 Quantitative research is a team sport, but I still do expect you to write your own code and interpretation.
 Don't just copy/paste from your peers, the internet, or a chatbot.

-Homework should be submited to me via email with all attached code and code output.
+Homework should be submited via canbas with attached code and code output.
 Generally, this means I want to see two files: your script and your rendered output.

 Life happens.
 All students are granted two free extensions on homework, no questions asked.
 Just email prior to the due date and let me know you'll be taking an extension and when I should expect your submission.